 Florida State University (FSU) scientist Dr. Peter Morton, undergraduate students Lauren Hearn and Kristie Dick, University of South Florida Ph.D. candidate Shannon Burns, and Massachusetts Institute of Technology/Woods Hole Oceanographic Institute Ph.D. candidate Julia Middleton successfully completed several transects in the Intracoastal Waterway (ICW) in West Palm Beach, Florida onboard R/V ANGARI.
-This research expedition served as a test and training trip for Dr. Morton’s research team who will be embarking on a 40-day chemical oceanography expedition to the Southern Ocean in January-March 2020.
+This research expedition served as a test and training trip for Dr. Morton’s research team who will be embarking on a 40-day chemical oceanography expedition to the Southern Ocean in January-March 2020 and 2021.

 Dr. Peter Morton, a chemical oceanographer and marine geochemist at MagLab, studies the sources and roles of nutrient metals in the marine environment.
 Just like humans require small amounts of trace nutrients like iron, manganese, and zinc, so do marine microorganisms.
 Because these elements are so scarce in the surface of the ocean, scientists have developed specialized techniques, devices, and instrumentation to collect and analyze these samples without contamination.

 His team’s research focuses on how two major kinds of marine plants, diatoms and coccoliths, influence the nutritional value of the waters where they grow.